-This multi-disciplinary research group has a focus on the role that enterprise, entrepreneurship and innovation play in the economy and contemporary society.
-The group focuses on two key themes:
+This multi-disciplinary research strand has a focus on the role that enterprise, entrepreneurship and innovation play in the economy and contemporary society, with two key themes:

 - The factors that support enterprise, entrepreneurship and innovation at the micro level of the firm or organisation

 - The design, development and evaluation of interventions to promote enterprise, entrepreneurship and innovation in the economy

 Today, the world’s societies face severe economic and social challenges.
 The search for new sources of growth comes at a time when many developed countries have stagnating or declining populations and struggle to achieve the productivity improvements necessary to improve the standard of living for their citizens: future growth must increasingly come from enterprise, entrepreneurship and innovation through the introduction of new or improved products, processes and methods.
 This leads to a core question considered by the research group: “How can leaders in organisations and policy makers create an environment where enterprise, entrepreneurship and innovation can flourish in an increasingly complex and competitive economy?”

 Our international studies are currently exploring enterprise, entrepreneurship and innovation from a variety of perspectives.
 These include the design, development and delivery of learning opportunities for start-up entrepreneurs and enterprises seeking to scale up; the development of leadership and management capability in family businesses; development and quality assurance of business mentors; research in the Fintech, agri-business and tourism sectors of the economy; the creation and reporting of value in organisations; the identification and communication of good practice associated with inward investment and SME internationalisation; and innovative teaching and learning strategies for sustainable development.